Internet Freedom Foundation

 Internet Freedom Foundation (IFF) is an Indian digital rights advocacy organisation that defends against threats to civil liberties and democracy in India.
-Launched on 15 August 2016, it grounds its mission in the principles of the Constitution of India.
+Launched on 15 August 2016 — India's Independence Day, — it grounds its mission in the principles of the Constitution of India, reflecting its commitment to democratic rights and civic participation.
 IFF combines digital-first campaigning with policy advocacy.
 Its staff and volunteers run literacy projects such as online campaigns that inform citizens and engage government bodies about complex issues in technology policy.
 It conducts strategic litigation in matters of censorship, digital surveillance, and digital privacy.
 Based in New Delhi, it is led by Indian lawyer and founder director Apar Gupta.

 History

-Internet Freedom Foundation was established from the SaveTheInternet.in which was a volunteer-driven campaign for net neutrality in India.
+Internet Freedom Foundation emerged from the SaveTheInternet.in, a volunteer-driven advocacy campaign for Net neutrality in India.
+The SaveTheInternet.in campaign gathered over 1.2 million signatures from Indian citizens opposing discriminatory pricing practices by telecom companies.
+In response to this mobilization and other stakeholder input, the Telecom Regulatory Authority of India (TRAI) issued regulations prohibiting discriminatory data pricing, commonly known as zero-rating practices.
 IFF was formally launched on August 15, 2016.

-The campaign in support of net neutrality garnered over 1.2 million signatures and led the TRAI to prohibit discriminatory practices by companies on the internet.
-Due to an absence of advocacy organisations working on digital rights in India and to enable sustained work the co-founders of the SaveTheInternet.in campaign established IFF as an organisation to work on issues of privacy, free speech, net neutrality, and innovation on the internet.
-IFF became a staffed organisation in April, 2018 and Apar Gupta took over as the Executive Director where he served till July, 2023.
-He resumed the role of its Founder Director in November, 2024.
+Absent advocacy organisations working on digital rights in India, and to enable sustained work the co-founders of the SaveTheInternet.in campaign established IFF as an organisation to work on issues of privacy, free speech, net neutrality, and innovation on the internet.
+IFF became a staffed organisation in April, 2018 and Apar Gupta took over as the Executive Director.
+Gupta served in this capacity until July 2023.
+Following a transition period, Gupta returned to lead the organization as Founder Director in November 2024.

 Mission

-IFF's mission is to challenge the concentration of power and profit due to digital technologies and the advocacy of civil liberties of Indians.
-It undertakes digital first, mass literacy and advocacy campaigns and paris them with policy engagement.
-It undertakes work to ensure transparency and civic inclusion in policy and rule making through the Right to Information Act, 2005.
-In addition to which it has undertaken strategic litigation and offered pro-bono legal assistance to journalists, creators and media professionals in cases of surveillance such as spyware infections and internet censorship such as blocking of websites,.
+IFF's mission is threefold: to challenge the concentration of power and profit in digital technology markets, to defend civil liberties in the digital sphere, and to ensure transparency and accountability in technology policy affecting Indian citizens.
+For this it leverages the Right to Information Act, 2005.
+It has also undertaken strategic litigation and offered pro-bono legal assistance to journalists, creators and media professionals in cases of surveillance such as spyware infections and internet censorship such as blocking of websites,.
 It has also engaged on issues on the impact of technology on democracy and the growth of digital authoritarianism in India.